rivetsinventory.com

 1. Create a Comprehensive Home Inventory List

-A detailed home inventory is your most powerful tool.
-Using a robust inventory app serves as a pre-disaster snapshot of your belongings, making it far easier to remember and value items post-fire.
+A detailed itemized home inventory list is your most powerful tool.
+It serves as a pre-disaster snapshot of your belongings.

 2. Gather All Available Evidence